-That leaves me with favorite fall dishes, but I don’t have anything particularly fallish either.
-However, one thing I love about fall is eating soup on a cold evening.
+One of the things I love about cold weather is eating soup.
 This is one of our favorite soups.
-Truly, every member of my family really likes it.
-With meat and potato in it, you can serve it as a main dish, and if you have meat and potato guys like I do, they are sure to love it.
+Truly, every member of my family really likes it, and I have extended family who enjoy it too.
+With sausage and potato in it, you can serve it as a main dish, and if you have meat and potato guys like I do, they are sure to love it.

 This recipe is adapted from one in Bette Hagman’s book More from the Gluten-Free Gourmet.

-- 1 c. milk (almond milk works well)
+- 1 cup milk or milk substittue (almond milk works well)